Numerical analysis of a time-stepping method for the Westervelt equation with time-fractional damping: Introduction

 where $a,k$ are positive constants and the attenuation is represented by a nonlocal differential operator $L$.
 In this paper we consider $L v(t) = -\int_0^t\beta(t-s) \partial_t \Delta v(s) ds$ with $\beta$ chosen as either

 or

 where, see \cite{Mainardi_ML}, $E_{\mu,\gamma}$ is the Mittag-Leffler function

 Note that, for $\beta = \betaA$ and $r = 0$, $L = -\partial_t^{1-\mu} \Delta$, where $\partial_t^{1-\mu}$ is the Caputo fractional derivative of order $1-\mu$.
 The value of $\mu$ depends on the tissue \cite[Chapter 4.3]{duck:book} and is used to model the frequency dependence of attenuation \cite[Chapter 3]{Baker2022}.
 See also the recent \cite{Barbara}, which includes other choices of nonlocal attenuation operators $L$.
 The case $\beta = \betaB$ is of interest in modelling viscoelastic materials \cite{Larsson, EndreZener}.
+In \cite{xu} a similar system is investigated under trapezoidal disretisation, where the operator $L$ does not contain a time-derivative.

 In this work we develop and analyse a numerical method for the time-discretisation of the attenuated Westervelt equation stated above.
 The time-discretisation of the non-local operator is done by convolution quadrature \cite{Lubich1986,Lubich1988I} whose ability to translate a positivity property of the continuous operator to the discrete case allows a full stability and convergence analysis.
-It further allows for fast and memory efficient implemention \cite{banjai2019} that is not addressed further in this paper.
-The full time discretisation is a variaton of the discretisation used in \cite{Baker_Banjai} for a related linear model and is based on the trapezoidal (Newmark with $\gamma = 1/2$, $\beta = 1/4$) scheme.
+It further allows for fast and memory efficient implementation \cite{banjai2019} that is not addressed further in this paper.
+The full time discretisation is a variation of the discretisation used in \cite{Baker_Banjai} for a related linear model and is based on the trapezoidal (Newmark with $\gamma = 1/2$, $\beta = 1/4$ \cite{hughes_fem}) scheme.